 Situate the motorcycle so that it is perpendicular to the ground (on its side stand).
-Check the coolant level through the coolant level gauge on the coolant reserve tank.
-The coolant level should be between the FULL and LOW level lines on the coolant reserve tank.
+Check the coolant level through the transparent hose at the coolant reserve tank.
+The coolant level should be between the upper and lower level lines on the coolant reserve tank.

-OCheck the level when the engine is cold (room or atmospheric temperature).
+Check the level when the engine is cold (room or atmospheric temperature).

-- A. Coolant Reserve Tank B. Coolant Level Gauge C. FULL Level Line D. LOW Level Line
+A. Coolant Reserve Tank B. Coolant Level Gauge C. Upper Level Line D. Lower Level Line E. Cap

-- E. Cap

-- If the amount of coolant is insufficient. unscrew the cap from the reserve tank, and add coolant through the filler opening to the FULL level line.

-- Install the cap.
+- If the amount of coolant is insufficient, unscrew the cap from the reserve tank, and add coolant through the filler opening to the upper level line. - Install the cap.